rodneyshupe/Cookbook/Recipes/Entrees/Beef/Negimaki.rst

    to edge of counter, with white tips slightly hanging over edges of steak on either side.
 Starting from bottom edge and rolling away from you, roll into tight cylinder.
-Insert 3 equally spaced toothpicks into end flaps and through center of roll.
+Insert 3 equally spaced toothpicks into end flaps and through centre of roll.
 Transfer roll to platter and repeat with remaining steak and scallions.
 (Assembled rolls can be refrigerated for up to 24 hours.)
 5. For a Gas Grill: Turn all burners to high, cover, and heat grill until